Triple-T/gradle-play-publisher/README.md

     </a>
 </p>

-Gradle Play Publisher is Android's unofficial release automation Gradle Plugin.
+Gradle Play Publisher (GPP) is Android's unofficial release automation Gradle Plugin.
 It can do anything from building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata.

 ## Table of contents